-I was born and raised in Canada, but have called Singapore, the United States, and India home.
+I was born and raised in Canada, but have lived in Singapore, the United States, and India.
 In May 2020, I graduated magna cum laude and Phi Beta Kappa from Georgetown University with a B.S. in Global Health.
 Here, I was awarded the Outstanding Student Award for the School of Nursing and Health Studies and named the school's first Rhodes Scholar.

-My research career has been wide-ranging and quite diverse.
-I began working in a spinal cord injury stem cell research lab in high school and have since worked on topics such as irrigation governance reform in India; demographic transition in sub-Saharan Africa; and developing equitable access policies for epidemic vaccines.
+My research career began in high school when I worked in a spinal cord injury stem cell research lab.
+Since then, I have worked on a range of topics, including irrigation governance reform in India; demographic transition in sub-Saharan Africa; and developing equitable access policies for epidemic vaccines.
 Through the support of Georgetown's India Initiative, I have also spent considerable time in India researching the accessibility of the Mumbai Metro and developing a transportable, collapsible stool for persons with disabilities.

-In addition to research, I have worked in various health equity and international development-focused positions with the WHO, The World Bank, CEPI, Embassy of Canada to the United States, and Canadian Paediatric Society.
+In addition to research, I have worked in various health equity and international development-focused positions with the WHO, The World Bank, CEPI, Health Canada, the Embassy of Canada to the United States, and Canadian Paediatric Society.

 Rotenberg S. et al, (2021), Science Briefs of the Ontario COVID-19 Science Advisory Table

 Huneycutt B. et al, (2020), Vaccine, 38, 2144 - 2148

 Rotenberg S., (2021), Lancet Public Health, 6